-Exit rows can provide you much more comfort and legroom when flying economy on long haul trips but are they really better?
+Exit rows can provide you much more comfort and legroom when flying, but are they really better?

 In this article, we’ll cover everything you need to know about the emergency exit row seats and provide you with information that will surprise you.